-The internal audit plan is prepared by the internal audit following discussions with Management under the supervision of the Audit and Risk Committee, which is the body entitled to approve the final audit plan.
+The internal audit plan is prepared by the internal auditor following discussions with Management under the supervision of the Audit and Risk Committee, which is the body entitled to approve the final audit plan.
+The plan is prepared for the year with the scope for each quarter is also approved by the Board depending on the priorities of the business and operation so as to ensure a good overall internal control environment prevails within the Company at all times.